jantman/crondigest/README.rst

 The end result is (or should be) a daily email report of all cron jobs that ran (along with their status, runtime and output/error) as well as a listing of any jobs that should have run but didn't.

+**Note** that in its current form, crondigest is designed for single (human) user systems; the information on every command run and every user's crontab will be stored in a single world-writable directory, and crondigest will effectively act as though every user running it is the same.

 Requirements
 ------------